uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 > Software availability does not equate to software quality

 Yes.
 Just because it's available, it does not mean you get the quality you want like from proprietary software as well.
+Proprietary software can be low quality though.
+However, what I am saying is that, it is hard for FOSS to achieve similar quality unless there are incentives.

+Money, is undoubtly, one of the driving force to keep FOSS alive through funding.
+I remembered reading an article stating that GNOME was close to dying because of the lack of funding.

 "But you are a FOSS enthusiast right?", I am and hear me out.
 I think the issue about being free is the fact that most people interpret ***free*** as in ***free beer***.
 This means that people who contribute and/or maintain FOSS software does not need any incentive... but oh boy they do 🥲.
 Lots of software are very slow to update, slow bug fixes which some can even span for a decade or two (yes that's true lmao), and